 A total of 800 vehicle passes (100 passes per night) will be issued through the lottery process for this event.

-Each pass provides admission for parking at Elkmont for one passenger vehicle with a maximum of seven occupants.
+Each pass provides admission for the parking area at Elkmont for one passenger vehicle with a maximum of seven occupants.

 Lottery applicants may enter two possible dates to participate in the viewing opportunity.

-The number of passes issued each day is based on parking capacity.
-And also the ability to safely accommodate a large number of viewers.
+The number of passes issued each day is based on parking capacity and the ability to safely accommodate a large number of viewers.

 How much does the synchronous firefly event cost?

 The lottery system uses a randomized computer drawing to select applicants.
-A $1 fee applies.
+A $1 application fee applies.

 Successful applicants will receive parking passes.
 A $24 reservation fee will be charged to the same credit or debit card used for the application fee.